"I'm...Watching Them Kill People"

-The purpose of research is to explain how one came to their conclusions, and to make those instructions clear so that other scientists can replicate and verify the work.
-Classen doesn’t provide any detail for how he “analyzed” the vaccine RNA.
+The purpose of research is to explain how one came to their conclusions and to make those instructions clear so that other scientists can replicate and verify the work.
+Classen doesn’t provide any detail about how he “analyzed” the vaccine RNA.

-But Classen’s troubles are just beginning, of the citations that his article cites to buttress its claims, nearly a fifth of them are…his own.
-This reminds me of a certain Trump trade advisor, whom I will not name, who cited himself under an anagram of his own name to support his conclusions.
+But Classen’s troubles are just beginning, of the citations that his article cites to buttress its claims, nearly a fifth of them are his own.
+This reminds me of a certain Trump trade advisor who cited himself under an anagram of his own name to support his conclusions.
 I’m not kidding, I wish I were.
-At least Classen is upfront about it, I suppose.
+At least Classen is upfront about it I suppose.

-As vaccines have been used, in some form or another, for literally several hundred years, this is a sweeping statement that encompasses a wide variety of vaccine types, and I find it quite sad that this opening assertion, as it were, has only one citation…Dr. Classen himself.
+As vaccines have been used, in some form or another, for literally several hundred years, this is a sweeping statement that encompasses a wide variety of vaccine types.
+I find it quite sad that this opening assertion, as it were, has only one citation…Dr. Classen himself.

-But Wait, What Does This Have to Do With Johns Hopkins?!
+What Does This Have to Do With Johns Hopkins?

 At first glance, I was intrigued again.
 This report, in fact, does come from Johns Hopkins and is available for download on the Johns Hopkins website.
 I encourage you to check it out.
 It is ominously entitled the “SPARS PANDEMIC.”

-But for anyone who actually clicked the link and opened the website, it would have been immediately obvious that there was a problem.
+But for anyone who actually clicked the link, it would have been immediately obvious that there was a problem.
 This document is labeled a “completed project” that was completed in October 2017…several years prior to the emergence of the Sars Cov-2 virus that causes Covid-19, and long before mRNA vaccines, the focus of Jones’s tirade, were on the market.

-That’s when the next clue should have dawned upon those giddily clicking the retweet button.
-On page 6 there is a disclaimer that takes an entire page to warn readers that this report is a hypothetical thought experiment.
+The next clue that should have dawned upon those giddily clicking the retweet button…on page 6 there is a disclaimer that takes an entire page to warn readers that this report is a hypothetical thought experiment.
 It states, very clearly (my emphasis added):